nicenemo/canardpresse.reviews/_posts/2018-09-05-introduction.markdown

 * We think we are fair and honest in our reviews.
 If you think we threat you unfair in our reviews please contact us
 * We do not rate a fast food restaurant the same as posh 3 star restaurant.
 * If something is wrong we tell staf immediately, before posting something on the internet
 * When a restaurant is in or near Deventer we try to visit it 2 or 3 times before posting a review.
-(Unless it is really bad or is really expensive).
+(Unless it was horrible or extremely expensive).
 * In general we pay for our meals ourselves.
 * Sometimes Hans has to eat out for a business trip.
 Meals in restaurants payed by the employer are not threated different.
 * When offered a free meal for whatever reason (only happened once after a bad review) we post that it was sponsored as first sentence.
-* In more expensive restaurants we think, can we make it our selves: technically or economically.
+* In a more expensive restaurant, we consider whether we could reproduce it ourselves at home.
+(Technically or economically)

 Kind regards,